Channel Phase Processing in Wireless Networks for Human Activity Recognition: Evaluation Setup Description

 \subsection{Datasets}

 This section explains the datasets used to test the proposed phase processing method for different human activity recognition (i.e., people counting people, position detection) and in indoor environments.
 There are five datasets.
-Two of them (named A and B) are not published and are not accessible.
-The other 3 are public, and their characteristics are described in detail in \cite{ehucount}, \cite{operanet}, and \cite{rewis}.
+Two of them (named A and B) are not published and are available under request.
+The other three are public, and their characteristics are described in detail in their respective papers\cite{ehucount, operanet, rewis}.
 The main characteristics of the datasets are shown in Table \ref{datasetstable} and are explained below, especially for the ones that are not publicly accessible: